 So, I heard about hydration packs, you wear them on your back like a back pack and you have a tube to drink out of.
 I got a reletively cheap one to try it out, which carries 2 litres of water, and the best thing about it is the further you go, the more you drink, the lighter it gets.

 It was a very nice day, the first day I can don my lycra with no track suit over the top.
 Summer gear all the way.
 I set off and it was a warm day with a cold wind, but I continued.
-I took the wrong road at one point but a few minutes later I was on the right track.
-A few miles in I saw the river.

 The track down by the river was about 6 miles and it was fantastic, I then realised why I was doing this whole thing, it made it all worth while.
-It was a very good recovery ride, you could not do that route quickly as you have to avoid pedestrians, joggers, other cyclists, and people fishing.
-It was a really good relaxing ride, I recommend people to find your own routes.
+It was a very good recovery ride, you could not do that route quickly as you have to avoid pedestrians, joggers, other cyclists,

 I got into cambridge and back on the roads and back home.
 The whole ride was relaxing it was 15 miles, but I took my time with it, it ended up taking me 1.5 hours.
 I will definately be doing that trip again.